yiyutonghua/NG-GL4ES/README.md

 1. Be able to run Minecraft [Sodium](https://github.com/CaffeineMC/sodium) mod;

-2. Be able to render some minecraft shaders with a high efficiency with Minecraft [Iris](https://github.com/IrisShaders/Iris) mod;
+2. Be able to render some minecraft shaders (with or without realtime shadows) with a high efficiency with Minecraft [Iris](https://github.com/IrisShaders/Iris) mod;

-3. Be able to run Minecraft in all versions (like Minecraft 1.21.4 / Minecraft 1.12.2).
+3. Be able to run Minecraft in most versions (like Minecraft 1.21.4 / Minecraft 1.12.2).

+> Minecraft version 25w16a+ (1.21.6+) is not supported!

 Change Log
 ===